Comparing Insulation Types in Metal Buildings and Roofs, Pole Barns, Walls, Basements and Crawlspaces

 New Prodex Total 10M Plus - R22.
 Twice as thick as regular Prodex Total.
 10mm (0.4") closed cell polyethylene foam covered on both sides with reflective reinforced foil facing.

+A must have metal building insulation.
 Any metal building or pole barn that uses fiberglass insulation rather than Prodex Total will have moisture issues (typically hidden behind facing), Loss of R-value (consequence of the moisture) and heat gain.

 5 Reasons To Buy Prodex Total Insulation

 - Independent reviews at Site Jabber.
 Site Jabber is the leading community of online business reviewers.
 The community helps consumers find great online business and avoid scams.
 The community has grown to over 850,000 members and has reviewed over 58,000 online businesses.
 Site Jabber was developed in part with a grant from the National Science Foundation.

 - BBB report.
 For over 100 years, BBB has set the standard for ethical business behavior.
 We're proud to maintain an "A to A+" rating.
 This rating takes into account a company's size in its relation to complaints.
 We're proud to maintain an "A to A+" rating.
 We've been accredited since March 15, 2004

 - Prodex Insulation Reviews on every product page

 - ICC-ES Recognized - ICC-ES is an evaluation service that takes independent test data for a variety of products and analyses it against a uniform Acceptance Criteria that is recognized internationally.

 - Over 4 billion square feet sold worldwide.

 Insulation4Less Reviews - Some Review Sites are pay to play :(